 Too often people wait until the end of their competency project to try and measure the success or impact.
-Deciding when and what to measure should start during the planning phase of your project.
-This way you can establish a baseline and compare and contrast various measures before and after you have started to use competencies throughout your various HR applications.
+Deciding when and what project performance indicators to measure should start during the planning phase of your project.
+This way you can establish a baseline and compare and contrast various project performance indicators before and after you have started to use competencies throughout your various HR applications.

 When you define your goals and objectives you will want to ensure that the leadership team supports these goals and that you are not missing anything.
-When you collect information to measure the impact of your competency project, you will also want to consider the various perspectives of those affected by the project (e.g., employees, managers, recruiters, trainers, customers, etc.).
+When you collect information to measure the impact of your competency project or your project performance indicators, you will also want to consider the various perspectives of those affected by the project (e.g., employees, managers, recruiters, trainers, customers).

-What methods will you use to collect information?
+What methods will you use to collect information on your competency project performance indicators?
 Will you use interviews or questionnaires?
 Why not both?
 You may already have in place some great sources of information (e.g., engagement surveys, customer satisfaction ratings, performance ratings, training evaluations, retention data, etc.).
 Try to use the data you may already be collecting, rather than reinventing the wheel.